 The complex of buildings erected by Jayavarman VII and mimicking the sky on the earth includes Angkor Thom, Ta Prohm (1186), Banteay Kdei (considered the earliest of his temples), Neak Pean, Ta Som, Srah Srang, Preah Khan (1191), and the last – most brilliant and impressive Bayon completed in 1219 right before his death.

-The most intriguing thing is that the heavenly-terrestrial layouts of Angkor and Giza represent the highest point of the Draco trajectory and the lowest point of that of Orion, in other words, the end of one half of the precession cycle and the beginning of the other.
-As we know, this was observed around 10,500 BC; in that age the northern pole of the ecliptic was accurately to the north of the celestial northern pole at dawn on the vernal equinox day, and the then disposition of stars was taken as a template for placement of Angkor and Giza monuments on the Earth.
+What is particularly intriguing is that the sky-ground plans of Angkor and Giza have succeed in capturing the highest point in Draco’s trajectory and the lowest point in Orion’s – the end in other words, of one half-cycle of precession and thus the beginning of the next.
+This last happened, we know, around the year 10,500 BC, in which epoch the ecliptic north pole lay due north of the celestial north pole at dawn on the spring equinox and the pattern of the stars in the sky was taken as the template for the pattern on the ground of the monuments of Angkor and Giza.

 The author’s words in the last paragraph are very nice, aren’t they?
 Intuition is a wonderful thing.